thevanduyns/thevanduyns.github.io/index.md

 In February,  Mitch completed his 50th Angel Flight mission, and completed the Lake Placid 9'er Winter challenge.
 Nine mountains in winter....

 Meanwhile Jan slogged along trying to get the St. Tikhon's Seminary accounts in order.
-It's a been a challenge as the previous CFO had a stroke leaving lots of unknowns, and the Seminary board decided to put a new and very difficult to fundraising and accounting system in place.
+It's a been a challenge as the previous CFO had a stroke leaving lots of unknowns, and the Seminary board decided to put a new and very difficult (impossible?) to use fundraising and accounting system in place.
 Ugh!

 ## Q2